Public Comment Process

-Effective January 2004, the Chicago Transit Board now accepts public comment at its monthly meetings.
+Public comment for the Chicago Transit Board and its standing committees listed above is accepted at the Chicago Transit Board’s regularly scheduled monthly meetings held at the Chicago Transit Authority’s headquarters, 567 W. Lake St., Chicago, Illinois on the 2nd Floor in the Board Room.
 The procedures set forth below apply to public comments made before the Board.
 These rules are subject to change without notice.

 1. DATE AND TIME